geovicco-dev/bhoonidhi-downloader/docs/index.md

 ## Features

-Certainly.
-Here are the key standout features of the Bhoonidhi Downloader CLI tool:

 1. Allows secure login to Bhoonidhi Portal with session management for subsequent operations.
 2. Capable of searching for scenes using bounding box coordinates (lat/lon), filter by date range and specific satellite and sensor types
 3. Displays all available satellites and sensors from Bhoonidhi Archive along withtheir availability, spatial resolution, and access level.